Novice Rowing at Univ

 But we don’t just row within Oxford; we often send multiple eights to external regattas, such as Henley Royal Regatta, the Head of the River Race in London and Wallingford Regatta, which is held on the Eton Dorney Rowing Lake used in the London 2012 Olympics.

-To join UCBC as a novice rower, come along to the Univ Freshers Fair and the Rowing Taster Day, where you can ask any questions (we have an FAQ section as well) and try it all out.
+To join UCBC as a novice rower, come along to the Univ Freshers Fair and the Rowing Taster Day (normally on the saturday of 0th week Michaelmas Term), where you can ask any questions (we have an FAQ section as well) and try it all out.

 Join UCBC as a Novice Coxswain!